 Compression settings are changed on the fly.
 You do not need to create a new full backup to use new settings — Veeam Backup & Replication will automatically apply the new compression level to newly created backup files.

 However, if you use the reverse incremental backup method, the newly created backup files will contain a mixture of data blocks compressed at different levels.
 For example, you have a backup job that uses the reverse incremental backup method and the Optimal level of compression.
 After several job sessions, you change the compression level to High.
 In the reverse incremental backup chains, the full backup file is rebuilt with every job session to include new data blocks.
 As a result, the full backup file will contain a mixture of data blocks: data blocks compressed at the Optimal level and data blocks compressed at the High level.
+The same behaviour applies to synthetic full backups: synthetic full backups created after the compression level change will contain a mixture of data blocks compressed at different levels.

 If you want the newly created backup file to contain data blocks compressed at one level, you can create an active full backup.
 Veeam Backup & Replication will retrieve data for the whole VM image from the production infrastructure and compress it at the new compression level.
 All subsequent backup files in the backup chain will also use the new compression level.